Menthalion/FateProvidence/README.md

 - ###### Create an advantage

-  Improve a target's structure or situation by applying supplies to it.
+  Enhance a target's structure or situation by applying supplies to it.

 - ###### Special